Blue and White Delft

 $2,300.00

-The smooth ovoid bodies rise to a strong, stepped neck and a wide, projecting flange that adds architectural detail to the silhouettes.
+The ovoid bodies rise to a stepped neck and a wide projecting flange, creating a silhouette with clear architectural presence.

-Each jar is topped with a domed cover finished with a tiered knop finial banded in blue and white.
+The domed covers complete the shape, each finished with a tiered knop finial banded in cobalt.

-On the reverse, each jar features a butterfly
+On the reverse, each jar is finished with a butterfly, introducing a lighter, more informal element.

 Condition: Excellent, with small edge chips invisibly restored